Pathlight is the first organization in Hampden County founded with a mission to support people with developmental disabilities and their families.

 FAMILY, FRIENDS, NEIGHBORS, AND COLLEAGUES

-Now, more than sixty years later, Pathlight serves all of western Massachusetts and northern Worcester County.
+Now, more than seventy years later, Pathlight serves all of western Massachusetts and northern Worcester County.
 We do this by providing for the evolving needs of those in our community with developmental and intellectual disabilities throughout their lives.
 Whether enrichment and skill-building classes or educational advocacy, employment support or the creation of a home, Pathlight seeks always to help each individual realize their fullest potential.

 Pathlight is a private non-profit community organization that supports children, teens, and adults with developmental disabilities and their families.
 It is directed by a volunteer board of family members of individuals with developmental disabilities and community members.

 WORK WITH US

 life-changing employment opportunities